perforce/helix-authentication-service/docs/Swarm.md

 The authentication service must be configured to know about the service provider (Swarm) that will be connecting to it.
 This is defined in the `IDP_CONFIG_FILE` configuration file described in the HAS administrator's guide.
-In this example, the key would be `urn:example:sp` and its value would be `http://swarm.example.com/login` (Swarm wants the extra `/login` on the URL).
+In this example, the key would be `https://has.example.com` and its value would be `http://swarm.example.com/login` (Swarm wants the extra `/login` on the URL).

 The service can support multiple Swarm installations, simply add more entries to